jeeeunlee/symloco/README.md

 Reinforcement Learning for SYMmetrical LOCOmotion
 ------------
 # Install

+## Python Virtual Environment Setup
-## if gpu exists and cuda installed check cuda version by
+Create the right version of python virtual environmnet corresponding to CUDA (e.g., CUDA 12.1 works well on python 3.11) If gpu exists and cuda installed check cuda version by
 ```
 nvcc --version
 ```